mattrixman/get_latest/README.md

     [<timestamp>] Super Awesome Tests run against version: <version>

+Your co-worker Eric has provided a script that installs web-react.
+He says:

+> I put the script in /usr/local/bin.
+If you call it each night with the version you want, install_web-react should handle all of the set-up so that all you need to do then is run your tests.

+## Goal

 Your goal is to configure this machine so your tests run against the *latest version* every night at midnight.
 After a week, the output of `./view_nightly_test_runs.sh` should resemble this:

     [2018-02-17] Super Awesome Tests run against version: facd0bc